Anatomy for Artists Online Course

 EXERCISES AND REVIEWS

 Lectures are great for presenting the material, but to really learn students must exercise the knowledge.
-So each week there are ecorche drawing assignments where artists visually dissect drawings from the old masters and photography.
+So each week there are ecorche drawing assignments where artists visually dissect the work of Michelangelo, old master drawings, sculptures from the Louvre, and photographs from the Bodies in Motion library.

 Exercises are reviewed the following week with a video showing Scott working through the same exercise, explaining the process and anatomy as he works.

-Students are encouraged to submit their own work for review and critique.
-For the duration of the course, students have access to Scott’s time and knowledge and should take advantage by submitting personal work for review.
+Full-enrollment students are encouraged to submit their own work for review and critique (see more on enrollment options here).
+For the duration of the course, full-enrollment students have access to Scott’s time and knowledge and should take advantage by submitting personal work for review.

 STUDENT RESOURCES